Al-Hakim al-Nishapuri: Incident

 A famous incident happened with the world's most famous Hadith master (Al-Hakim) and the worlds most famous poet named Abu al-Fadl Hamadhani.

 It is narrated that a certain poet and a man of letters named, Abu al-Fadl Hamadhani came to Al-Hakim al-Nishapuri.
-After some time he had a group of followers named a title of praise, Badi al Zaman (Woner of The Age), after which he came infatuated with himself, obsessed and proud.
-The reason for his praise was that if he heard someone recite 100 verses of poetry, he was able to memorize the poem and began reciting it backwards all the way to the beginning, which amazed the people of Nishapur.
-Oneday criticized after hearing him say, "So and so, the memorizer of Hadith...." and mention by name?
+After some time he had a group of followers named a title of praise, Badi al Zaman (Wonder of The Age), after which he became infatuated with himself, obsessed and proud.
+The reason for his praise was that when he heard someone recite 100 verses of poetry, he was able to memorize the poem and began reciting it backwards all the way to the beginning, which made the people of Nishapur fanaticized with him.
+After al-Hamadhani heard people praising al-Hākim saying: "So and so, the memorizer of Hadith...." he made a derogative comment about memorizing the isnads of Hadith.
 When Imam Al-Hakim heard of this, he sent a book of Hadiths and challenged him to memorize it entirely in a week.
-But the poet, Abu Hamadhani, returned the book back to Al-Hakim saying, "who can memorize this?
+After a week, al-Hamadhani, returned the book back to Al-Hakim saying, "who can memorize this?
 Muhammed son of so-and-so, Jafar son of so-and-so reported from so-and-so!?
 It is filled with all sorts of different names and terms!"
-Imam Al-Hakim replied to him, "Then you know your limits.
-And understand that to memorize the likes of this (Hadiths of the God's prophet), is beyond your sphere (of capability)."
+Imam Al-Hakim replied to him, "Then know your limits.
+And understand that to memorize the likes of this, is beyond your sphere."